 Risk Level | Leveraged transactions involve high risk. | Spot transactions involve risk as much as the capital invested by the investor. |

 Leveraged transactions offer higher risk and profit potential, while spot transactions represent a more traditional, lower-risk approach.
-Investors can choose between these two types of transactions according to the strategy they will implement and the level of risk they can carry.
+Investors can choose between these two types of transactions based on the strategy they plan to implement and the level of risk they are willing to take during these transactions.

 What is Leveraged Token?

-Leveraged tokens are digital assets that are often traded on cryptocurrency exchanges and mimic leveraged financial products .
-These tokens offer cryptocurrency investors leveraged trading opportunities not available in spot markets.
+Leveraged tokens are digital assets that are often traded on cryptocurrency exchanges to mimic leveraged financial products .
+These tokens offer cryptocurrency investors leveraged trading opportunities which are not available in spot markets.

 Leveraged tokens generally track the performance of a particular crypto asset and react to changes in the price of that asset with a certain leverage ratio.
 For example, a leveraged token that tracks the price of Bitcoin and offers 3x leverage, if the price of BTC increases by 1%, the token price can increase by 3%.
 But equally, if the Bitcoin price drops 1%, the token price could drop 3%.